Spinosad + Milbemycin oxime (Rx)

 Intestinal worms: Dogs may be exposed to and can be infected with roundworms, whipworms and hookworms throughout the year.

-Heartworm: If you do not give this product monthly throughout the year (ie. you discontinue administration during the winter), the final dose must be given no fewer than 3 months following the last exposure to mosquitoes.
+Heartworm: Consult with your veterinarian regarding the need for year round use.
+If you do not give this product monthly throughout the year (ie. you discontinue administration during the winter), the final dose must be given no fewer than 3 months following the last exposure to mosquitoes.
+This product prevents heartworm disease by killing certain stages that develop after an infected mosquito bites a dog.
+As with other heartworm prevatatives, Spinosad + milbemycin oxime does not kill adult heartworms.

 You can play with your dog immediately after treatment.
 There is no need to isolate your pet or restrict his or her activity.